OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

-Now we can loop over all our components.
 The `tm_engine_update_set_t` gives us access to the needed data, and we can modify our component.
+The first important information we get are the number of entity types (also known Archetypes).
+This number is stored in `data->num_arrays`.
+Now that we know this information we can iterate over them and access the components per entity type. `tm_engine_update_array_t a =  data->arrays` (Gives us the current entity type's components). `a->n` is the number of matching components / entities of this entity type.

 ```c